 4. Classification

-In the classification stage, the extracted features are fed into a trained model that assigns labels or categories to the images.
-The model learns from labeled training data and generalizes its knowledge to accurately classify unseen images.
+In the classification stage, the extracted features are fed into a trained model works that assigns labels or categories to the images.
+The model training learns from labeled training data and generalizes its knowledge to accurately classify unseen images.

 Applications of Image Recognition